Skip to content

 Save form field data before completing

-Form field values (captures) are saved through a separate endpoint before you complete the task:
+You’ll save form field values (captures) through a separate endpoint before completing the task:

 POST {{TALLYFY_BASE_URL}}/organizations/{{TALLYFY_ORG_ID}}/tasks/{{TASK_ID}}/captures